By Santorini Dave

 Best Hotels in Soho & Leicester Square

-Staying in Covent Garden
+Hotels in Covent Garden

 Covent Garden is a great neighborhood for first-time visitors to London.
 It is particularly popular with tourists and reviled by some locals in equal measure for the proliferation of high street chains and the buskers along Bow Street.
 Its centerpiece is the cobbled Covent Garden Piazza, featuring a restored 19th-century market increasingly filled with high-end boutiques such as Fred Perry and Burberry Brit and a clutch of independent shops selling offbeat jewelry, clothing, and arty gifts.
 Locals seek out independent shops indicative of Covent Garden’s disappearing quirky character.
 Neal’s Yard Dairy has long been a purveyor of cheeses by UK’s small, independent producers; Stanford’s on Long Acre is London’s top travel bookstore; and Vintage Showroom stocks vintage menswear.
-The dining scene leans upmarket with the likes of the Ivy Market Grill and Terroirs competing with mini-chains such as Dishoom and Wahaca.
+The dining scene leans upmarket with restaurants like the Ivy Market Grill competing with mini-chains such as Dishoom and Wahaca.
 Part of West End and the hub of London’s cultural life, Covent Garden is overlooked by the Royal Opera House, and the surrounding streets are dotted with theaters, from the edgy Donmar Warehouse to the more mainstream Shaftesbury Theatre.
 Retaining some of its genteel charm and grandeur from centuries past, the Strand runs along Covent Garden’s southern boundary, parallel to the river.
 It may no longer be ‘the finest street in Europe’, but its western end is lined with several legendary top hotels, as well as the neoclassical Somerset House, home to many London Fashion Week events.

 Best Hotels in Covent Garden

-Staying in the City of London
+Hotels in the City of London

 Gleaming corporate towers, such as the Gherkin, the Cheese Grater, and the Walkie Talkie, mark the spot where the Romans founded Londinium 2000 years ago.
 Stretching from Clerkenwell and Holborn in the west to Tower Hill and Aldgate in the east, the City of London is compressed into a compact area known as the Square Mile.
 Its streets busy with commuting bankers, traders, and lawyers on weekdays, London’s business district is packed with sights, including the Tower of London.
 To appreciate the City properly, take a walk around Holborn’s excellent small museums, or head to Clerkenwell, a fashionable locale with a post-industrial feel, to browse the boutiques, food stalls, and restaurants around colorful Exmouth Market.
 Once synonymous with the printing press, Fleet Street now features some fine art deco buildings from its heyday.
 It leads towards St Paul’s Cathedral, one of the capital’s most symbolic buildings.
 South of St Paul’s the pedestrian Millennium Bridge leads across the river to South Bank, while to the east of the cathedral is the immense One New Change shopping mall.
 The seven streets that meet above Bank tube station mark the heart of the City, fringed by the Bank of England, the Royal Exchange, and Mansion House (Lord Mayor of London’s residence).
 Nearby, the Tower of London showcases the Crown Jewels and recreates the lives of British kings and queens.